 You don’t have to quit your job to live a simpler life.
 If you read blogs about minimalism and simple living, you might notice that it seems like everyone quits their job, travels the world, writes a book and lives the life of their dreams.

 Living your life on purpose does not require you to have a blog, quit your job, travel the world, or even practice yoga.
+A simple life looks different for each of us.

 If you like your job, but are feeling stressed…